-- Sprouting of discarded seeds is very rare.
+- Sprouting of discarded or spilled seeds is very rare

 Just as any sunflower seed is popular with a wide range of bird species, there are dozens of species that will happily eat hulled sunflower seeds.
 Birds that regularly feast on hulled sunflower hearts or chips include: